 The following text is based on a transcript by V. S. of a lecture on Plato’s Republic.
 As usual, I have edited his transcript to remove excessive wordiness.

 Plato’s Republic is one of the greatest philosophical works.
 If you were to make a small list of the most influential books in all of history, clearly the Republic would have to be near the top.
 It’s one of those books that contains an account of everything, like the Bible, like Dante’s Inferno.
 It’s a book about the whole, and it has had an absolutely enormous influence ever since it was written, particularly in the West, although now that Western civilization has effectively been globalized, it has a global reach and a global influence.
 Given the enormous influence of this book, we all should read it.
-It’s a cornerstone for being a well-educated person to have read the Republic.
+To have read the Republic is a cornerstone for being a well-educated person.

 The education of guardians and of philosopher-rulers is laid out in great detail in the Republic.
 There is also an extensive discussion of the marital and family relationships that exist amongst the ruling class.
 There is no such thing as the private family or private property among the rulers.
 Children are raised by the state in common.
 Property is held in common.
 Sexual pairing is determined by lottery, so that personal preferences don’t enter into it.
 No one knows their own children or their own parents, because that would create conflicting loyalties.
 When people know their own offspring and parents, this provides them with objects of loyalty over and above the state, and the ruling class is to be bred to have no conflicting loyalties that would get in the way of their allegiance to the public good.